Brooklyn Game Store

 Competitive Analysis

-I wanted to take a little time to do a competitive analysis, as possible within the tight timeframe.
-Doing so allow me to (1) experience similar worlds to the one the team is building (to view object interactivity, puzzles, music, and atmosphere) as well as to
+(1) Experience similar worlds to the one the team is building (to view object interactivity, puzzles, music, and atmosphere)

-I formally met up with the team twice and we had additional improvised session with various members about once a week.
-We discussing world events, interactions, pros and cons of other experiences as we traversed them.
+The team an I discussing world events, interactions, pros and cons of other experiences as we traversed them.
 I treated the sessions as informal interviews (I created an interview script for myself to ensure I asked key questions in each world).
 See example below.

 ❖ What are your first impressions of this world?